Plan Availability: Site Builder is an optional add-on to all plans.

 Menu Link TypesBack to top

-The link type enables you to connect that link to different items and features, both inside and outside your Site Builder page.
-The options are accessed via a drop-down menu.
+The link type enables you to connect that link to different items or products and features, both inside and outside your Site Builder page.
+The options are accessed via a dropdown menu.

 There are 6 link types you can choose from: